spiceai/spiceai/README.md

 First, ⭐️ star this repo!
 Thank you for your support! 🙏

 Then, follow this guide to get started quickly with Spice.ai.
 For a more comprehensive guide, see the full [online documentation](https://docs.spiceai.org/).
-Also check out our video walkthrough on [getting started](https://www.youtube.com/watch?v=DKBLjuAz_lI).
+ADD A VIDEO OF THE DATA DEMO HERE.

 ### Current hosting limitations

-- Docker is required.
-Self-host and metal support is on the roadmap.
 - Only macOS and Linux are natively supported.
 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
-- darwin/arm64 is not yet supported (i.e. Apple's M1 Macs).
-We use M1s ourselves, so we hope to support this very soon. :-)

 ⭐️ We highly recommend using [GitHub Codespaces](https://github.com/features/codespaces) to get started.
 Codespaces enables you to run Spice.ai in a virtual environment in the cloud.
 If you use Codespaces, the install is not required and you may skip to the [Getting Started with Codespaces](#getting-started-with-codespaces) section.